kubedb/website/content/docs/platform/v2026.7.10/api/cluster-management-v1/lifecycle.md

 ### POST /clusters/{owner}/{cluster}/remove

-Remove a cluster's registration from ACE (does not delete the underlying cluster).
+Remove a cluster's registration from the KubeDB Platform (does not delete the underlying cluster).

 - **Auth:** token.
 - **Response:** `200` with an empty body.